Is sex addiction an excuse for bad behavior, or is it something real?

 I do recognize, as Dr. Ley points out, that there is no standard definition of sex addiction.
 For the purposes of this article, when I use the words sex addiction, I'm not referring to the quantity of sex someone is having, but rather to its effect on his life and the lives of those around him.

 The average person isn't troubled by his own interest in sex.
 He enjoys having sex.
 He doesn't need to keep sexual thoughts, actions, and fantasies a secret.
 He's not ashamed of his sexual activities.
 He doesn't wish that he could find a way to stop.
 For the sexually addicted person, on the other hand, the pleasure of orgasm or sexual activities with a partner gets hijacked, used as a balm, an escape, or a distraction, rather than being enjoyed for what it offers.
-7 Signs Your Partner Is A Sex Addict
+7 Subtle Signs Your Man Is Addicted To Sex (And NOT In A Good Way)

 My husband and I encourage all our clients — and you — not to get stuck on labels.
 Whether you call it a bad habit, a compulsion, a dependency, an addiction or anything else, if your behavior or your partner's behavior creates suffering, then it is vital that you both recognize that it is a problem — no matter which words you use to label it.